Animal attacks in Latin America: Reptiles

-Snake bites are a major problem in Central and South America, with an estimated 70,000 cases per year.
-Due to underreporting, these numbers are estimated to be much higher.
-The main species involved in accidents are viperids, including lanceheads (Bothrops) and rattlesnakes (Crotalus).
-Panama records 2,000 bites every year in Central America, while Brazil records 26,000 to 29,000 per year, Brazil and Costa Rica have the highest lethality rates, 0.42% and 0.5% respectively, 70-90% of bites in Brazil are caused by lanceheads, the most important species are Bothrops asper (Mexico, Central America, North South America), Bothrops atrox (Amazon) and Bothrops jararaca (Brazil, Argentina, Paraguay), accidents by bushmasters Lachesis (genus) are rare, but mortality rate is high.
-Among elapids, they are represented by coral snakes (Leptomicrurus, Micrurus, Micruroides), they're responsible for only 1-2% of accidents, while bites by the yellow bellied sea snake are rare.
+Snake bites are a major problem in Latin America, with an estimated 70,000 cases every year.
+Due to underreporting (likely a result of inadequate transportation or limited communications in rural communities), these numbers are estimated to be much higher.
+The main species involved in accidents are viperids, especially lanceheads (Bothrops) and rattlesnakes (Crotalus).
+Within Central America, Panama records approximately 2,000 bites every year, while Costa Rica has some of the highest lethality rates, at 0.5% of bites resulting in death.
+In South America, Brazil reports that around 0.42% of bites result in death, with 70-90% of bites in Brazil being caused by lanceheads.
+The most notorious species include Bothrops asper (Mexico, south to northern South America), Bothrops atrox (in the Amazon rainforest) and Bothrops jararaca (Brazil, Argentina, Paraguay).
+Despite their aggressive reputation, and stereotyped as a 'human-chaser', bites by bushmasters (Lachesis) are rare, but the mortality rate is higher.
+Among elapids, the new-world coral snakes (Leptomicrurus, Micrurus, Micruroides) are responsible for only 1-2% of incidents, while bites by the yellow-bellied sea snake are even more rare.
 (See Snakebites in Latin America).
-In Brazil, the south american rattlesnake (Crotalus durissus) represented a high rate of untreated mortality, around 72%, with specific treatment and serum this number reduced to 11%.
+In Brazil, the South American rattlesnake (Crotalus durissus) is responsible for some of the highest rates of untreated bites leading to death (around 72% of cases); with proper medical treatment and serum, this number is reduced to approx. 11%.